galbiston/geosparql-jena/README.md

 There are several implementations of the GeoSPARQL standard.
 The conformance and completeness of these implementations is difficult to ascertain and varies between points.

-However, the following may be of interest when considering whether to use this implementation.
+However, the following may be of interest when considering whether to use this implementation based on reviewing several alternatives.

 This Implementation|Other Implementations
 ------------------------------------------------ | -------------------------------------------------